 Here is a summary of the courses I have taught:

-Language Courses: I have taught introductory Greek and Latin using a range of approaches—from a the grammar-first approach (in Greek: Hansen & Quinn, Mastronarde, Luschnig; in Latin: Wheelock, Keller & Russell) to the reading approach (in Latin: Oxford and Ecce Romani) to the linguistics approach using my own Greek textbook, Gareth Morgan’s Lexis.
+Language Courses: I have taught introductory Greek and Latin using a range of approaches—from a the grammar-translation approach (in Greek: Hansen & Quinn, Mastronarde, Luschnig; in Latin: Wheelock, Keller & Russell) to the reading approach (in Latin: Oxford and Ecce Romani) to the linguistics approach using my own Greek textbook, Gareth Morgan’s Lexis.
 At the intermediate level, I have taught (in Greek) Euripides, Herodotus, Homer, Lysias, and Plato and (in Latin) Caesar, Cicero, Petronius, and Vergil.
-In upper-division undergraduate / graduate courses, I have taught (in Greek) female poets, romantic comedies, and Thucydides and (in Latin) Augustine and Senecan drama.
+In upper-division undergraduate / graduate courses, I have taught (in Greek) Herodotus, Thucydides, Xenophon, Polybius, female poets, and “romantic comedies” and (in Latin) Augustine and Senecan drama.
 I have also taught some high school Latin (two sections of Latin I and one section of Latin III).

 Courses in Translation: I have taught large introductory lecture courses on Greek Civilization, Roman Civilization, Mythology, and the Ancient Mediterranean World (including Mesopotamia and Egypt in addition to Greece and Rome).
 I have taught small Freshman and Honors seminars on Greek Civilization and Mythology.
 I have taught a range of upper-division seminars: Moral Leadership in World Drama (a writing course on dramatists from Sophocles to Shakespeare to Ibsen to Danai Gurira), Alexander and the Hellenistic World, Who Cares about Antiquity? (a Calderwood Seminar in Public Writing), Death and the Afterlife, and Africa and Rome: History, Memory, and Identity (cross-listed with African and African Diaspora Studies, Middle Eastern Studies, and History).